Putting Personas to Work: Aligning Cross-Functional Enterprise and B2B Teams

 Scenarios: Finally, describe at least 2 user scenarios.
 During your research, explore times when the user did their top two jobs.
 Outline them in the “Scenarios” sections so they can be surfaced to everyone.

-Once you’ve got your findings captured in the Enterprise Persona Canvas, use it to brainstorm features and determine feasibility for your Value Proposition and Business Model Canvases.
+Once you’ve got your findings captured in the Enterprise Persona Canvas, use it to brainstorm features and determine the feasibility of your Value Proposition and Business Model Canvases.
 Use it downstream to inform user flows, wireframes, and story maps.